 - Students may apply for travel assistance from the Graduate School by submitting a Graduate Student Travel Support Application.
 In the application, students must upload proof that they are presenting, performing or exhibiting at the specified event.

 - Please email email@example.com for questions and assistance or contact Tiffany Nation, graduate student travel coordinator at the Graduate School at firstname.lastname@example.org.
 Or call 414-229-7108.

-The Graduate Student Travel Awards offers funding to UWM master’s and doctoral students for presenting scholarly and creative works developed in UWM graduate degree programs.
-Students can use travel awards to participate in academic or professional activities such as conferences, performances, or exhibitions.
-These can be important professional development opportunities, where student can receive feedback on their work and grow their professional networks.
-Travel Awards are most often used to present work at major regional, national, or international meetings in students’ disciplines.
+The Graduate Student Travel Awards offer funding to UWM master’s and doctoral students for presenting scholarly and creative works developed in UWM graduate degree programs.
+Students can use travel awards to participate in academic or professional activities such as conferences, performances or exhibitions.
+These can be important professional development opportunities where students can receive feedback on their work and grow their professional networks.
+Travel awards are most often used to present work at major regional, national or international meetings in students’ disciplines.
 Because students receive a single allocation for their entire time in their degree, they should consult their advisors on how to use this support most effectively.
 Funding is provided as reimbursement of expenses after the travel has been completed.

 - Travelers must be enrolled in a graduate degree program (not a certificate).

 - Travelers must be actively presenting, performing or exhibiting at the conference or other academic event, and must be officially recognized by the sponsoring organization.
 Evidence confirming participation is required before funds will be released.
 This typically takes the form of a letter or notice of acceptance, or of a link to, or PDF of, the program schedule.
 If this is not available in advance of travel, a student may apply with a contingent approval letter from some other source (such as a research advisor), but reimbursement will not be provided after travel without official confirmation.

 - Because forms of academic presentation and engagement are variable, other justifications for travel can be considered on a case-by-case basis.